It's Fall BBQ Season! What's Grilling?

 How Long To Smoke Salmon at 225F – Pellet Grills

-A lot of the new pellet smokers cannot smoke at very low temps.
+Many new pellet smokers cannot smoke at very low temperatures.
 The lowest temperature on most models is 225F.
-If you’re smoking it at 225F, you will only need to smoke for 3-4 hours.
+If you’re smoking it at 225F, you will only need to smoke for 2-3 hours.
 I find smoking at this temp is not ideal.
 Try to skip the pellet grill if you can.
-Drum or electric smokers or even a kettle grill will work to smoke at low temps for far better smoked salmon.
+Drum or electric smokers or even a kettle grill will work to smoke at low temps for far better-smoked salmon.
 Just make sure you have plenty of wood chips if you’re smoking in an electric or propane smoker.

 Prep and Cook Time